yukshimizu/managing-rhel-lifecycle-demo/README.md

         - Questoin: Enter Satellite Password
         - Answer variable name: `foreman_admin_passwd`

-NOTE: When running the workflow for Production , `foreman_cv_end_date` needs to be set identical to the inputo for Development.
+NOTE: When running the workflow for Production , `foreman_cv_end_date` needs to be set identical to the input for Development.